 - Travel: (Getting coverage when you travel or are away from the plan's service area).
 If you take a prescription drug on a regular basis and you are going on a trip, be sure to check your supply of the drug before you leave.
 When possible, take along all the medication you will need.
 You may be able to order your prescription drugs, a "vacation supply", ahead of time through our retail or mail pharmacy network. - If you are traveling within the United States and territories and become ill, or run out of your prescription drugs, we will cover prescriptions that are filled at an out-of-network pharmacy.
 In this situation, you will have to pay the full cost (rather than paying just your co-payment or coinsurance) when you fill your prescription. - You can ask us to reimburse you for our share (e.g. the amount we would pay a network pharmacy) of the cost by submitting a reimbursement form.
 If you go to an out-of-network pharmacy, you may be responsible for paying the difference between what we would pay for a prescription filled at an innetwork pharmacy and what the out-of-network pharmacy charged for your prescription.
 To learn how to submit a reimbursement claim, please call your Customer Experience Team. - You can also call your Customer Experience Team to find out if there is a network pharmacy in the area where you are traveling.
 We cannot pay for any prescriptions that are filled by pharmacies outside of the United States and territories, even for a medical emergency. - Medical Emergency: What if I need a prescription because of a medical emergency or because I needed urgent care?
 We will cover prescriptions that are filled at an out-of-network pharmacy located in the United States or one of its territories if the prescriptions are related to care for a medical emergency or urgent care.
 In this situation, you will have to pay the full cost (rather than paying just your co-payment or coinsurance) when you fill your prescription.
 You can ask us to reimburse you for our share of the cost by submitting a reimbursement form.
 If you go to an out-of-network pharmacy, you may be responsible for paying the difference between what we would pay for a prescription. - Additional Situations: Other times you can get your prescription covered if you go to an out-of-network pharmacy.
-We will cover your prescription at an out-of-network pharmacy if at least one of the following applies
+We will cover your prescription at an out-of-network pharmacy if at least one of the following applies o If you are trying to fill a prescription drug that is not regularly stocked at an accessible network retail or mail-order pharmacy (including high cost and unique drugs).

-- o If you are unable to obtain a covered drug in a timely manner within our service area because there is no network pharmacy, within a reasonable driving distance, that provides 24-hour service. - o If you are trying to fill a prescription drug that is not regularly stocked at an accessible network retail or mail-order pharmacy (including high cost and unique drugs). - o If you are getting a vaccine that is medically necessary but not covered by Medicare Part B and some covered drugs that are administered in your doctor's office. - For all of the above listed situations, you may receive up to a 31-day supply of prescription drugs
+If you are unable to obtain a covered drug in a timely manner within our service area because there is no network pharmacy, within a reasonable driving distance, that provides 24-hour service.

+- o If you are getting a vaccine that is medically necessary but not covered by Medicare Part B and some covered drugs that are administered in your doctor's office. - For all of the above listed situations, you may receive up to a 31-day supply of prescription drugs